-- 1. Know the suitability of water for domestic and industrial purposes - 2.
-Adapt to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 3.
-Understand the principles of electrochemistry and corrosion - 4.
+- 1. Know the suitability of water for domestic and industrial purposes. - 2.
+Bring the adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 3.
+Understand the principles of electrochemistry and corrosion. - 4.
 Acquire knowledge of chemical reactions those are used in the synthesis of molecules. - 5.
-Include the importance of spectroscopic techniques and molecular energy levels
+Include the importance of spectroscopic techniques and molecular energy levels.